Q: What is Amazon SageMaker?

 Q: What are Amazon SageMaker Studio Notebooks?

-Amazon SageMaker Studio Notebook is a new collaborative, flexible, managed Jupyter notebook experience that is part of Amazon SageMaker Studio, a fully integrated development environment for machine learning.
+Amazon SageMaker Studio Notebooks are collaborative, flexible, managed Jupyter notebooks that are part of Amazon SageMaker Studio, a fully integrated development environment for machine learning.

 Q: How are SageMaker Studio Notebooks different from the instance based notebooks offering?

-SageMaker Studio Notebooks offers a few important features that differentiate it from the instance based notebooks.
-With the new notebook experience, you can now quickly launch notebooks without needing to manually provision an instance and waiting for it to be operational.
-The start-up time of launching the UI to read and execute a notebook is faster than the instance based notebooks.
+SageMaker Studio Notebooks offer a few important features that differentiate them from the instance-based notebooks.
+With the Studio Notebooks, you can quickly launch notebooks without needing to manually provision an instance and waiting for it to be operational.
+The start-up time of launching the UI to read and execute a notebook is faster than the instance-based notebooks.

 You also have the flexibility to choose from a large collection of instance types from within the UI at any time.
-You will no longer need to go to the AWS console to start new instances and port over your notebooks.
+You do not need to go to the AWS console to start new instances and port over your notebooks.